-Walking Field Trips and Short Excursions
+Field Trips and Short Excursions

-Occasionally, your child's class may have the teacher arrange classroom presenters or take short walking excursions on or off the school site to visit people or places of interest, to become familiar with the school and neighborhood, or to make observations as part of the curriculum.
-Your teacher will notify you ahead of time when walking field trips are planned.
-Adults planning on participating on field trips, must be cleared through the District's Level II Volunteer Process, which includes proof of adult TB, proof of immunizations and finger print clearance.
+Occasionally, your child's class may have teacher arranged classroom presenters or take short walking excursions on or off the school site to visit people or places of interest, to become familiar with the school and neighborhood, or to make observations as part of the curriculum.
+Your teacher will notify you ahead of time when your walking field trips are planned.
+To participate on a field trip, adults must pass the District's Level II Volunteer Background Check, along with having an Adult TB clearance and proof of immunizations.